kopylovvlad/Chapter_Rails_Json_Api_App/README.md

 ## ChapterApp

-It is an app for RailsHurts project.
+It is an app for Painless Rails project.

 ## Task